reload/php-fpm/README.md

 We provide PHP 8.0, 8.1, and 8.2 images.

-PHP 7.x versions are no longer supported upstream so we won't provide them either.
+PHP 7.x versions are no longer supported upstream, so we won't provide them either.

 The images are based on the official [`php:8.x-fpm-alpine` Docker images](https://hub.docker.com/_/php).
 We build new images when new upstream versions are released.

-The image has some PHP settings set for devlopment / debuging use, see [`debug.ini`](/blob/main/context/usr/local/etc/php/conf.d/debug.ini).
+The image has some PHP settings set for development / debugging use, see [`debug.ini`](/blob/main/context/usr/local/etc/php/conf.d/debug.ini).
 They can be disabled with `no-debug` feature mentioned later in this document.